LewisRye/inventory-system/README.md

 # Inventory Management System by Lewis Rye
-This is my first ever project committed to GitHub, it is a project that would aid a small business in adding, removing and editing stock that they hold in their warehouse.
+This is my first ever project on GitHub, it is a project that would aid a small business in adding, removing and editing stock that they hold in their warehouse.

 Because this project is still in development, these changes are being considered for the future:
-- PayPal Sandbox Integration
+- PayPal Sandbox
-- Website Interface
+- Web Interface
 - Realtime Database
+- REST API for external data retrieval